surecart/surecart-wp-plugin/readme.txt

 * Zoom
 * And more being added each week

-There are also some special features for site to site connections.
-So you can sell products on one site with SureCart then add the user to another site where your content may be.
-This is great for online courses or membership setups.

 ## Join The SureCart Facebook Group ##
 Join our [Facebook group community](https://www.facebook.com/groups/surecrafted): Learn the tricks and techniques that other SureCart users are using to grow their business.
 Also, get exciting insider information on upcoming feature releases.